 F. Click Enroll Application.

-3. The Applications page now displays the new Data Protection Policy.
+3. The Applications page now displays the new application.

 7. Select columns for encryption and the respective encryption mode.

 8. Optional: Specify Key IDs for use to encrypt specific columns.
+Scroll to the right on the column selector and add more keys by clicking (+).
 The default value for Key ID is 2.
-Note: Key ID 1 is a reserved value for internal purposes.
+Available Key IDs will be displayed in the Key ID dropdown menu for each column.

 You have now completed configuration of the Baffle Manager, Baffle Shield and created a Data Protection Policy to protect your data.